JusticeLeee/DC_GAN/README.md

 Note:此架構之shape為示意圖，與本project不同
 ```
 ## Difference between DCGAN and GAN
-* In GAN model, both generator and discriminator use Fully Connected Layer, but DCGAN using Convolution Neural Network.
+* In GAN model, both generator and discriminator use Fully Connected Layer, but DCGAN use Convolution Neural Network.
-* IN DCGAN, both Genrator and Discriminator use Batch Normalization for speeding up calculation.(Note:Discrimator's first layer not use.)
+* IN DCGAN, both Genrator and Discriminator use Batch Normalization for speeding up calculation.
+(Note:Discrimator's first layer not use.)
-* IN DCGAN, both Genrator and Discriminator not use pooling layer,but using transposed convolution layer.
+* IN DCGAN, both Genrator and Discriminator not use pooling layer,but use transposed convolution layer.
 * Both Genrator use leaky Relu, generator's final layer use tanh,and discriminator's is sigmoid.
 ## Result
 ![error](https://github.com/JusticeLeee/DC_GAN/blob/master/deer.png)